numantepe/amaze/README.md

 To visit: - it might take a while for it to laod when visiting for the first time <br>
 https://amaze-32kd.onrender.com

-Execute these commands in order to run locally: <br>
+Execute these commands in order to run locally: - Use python version 3.9 <br>
 ./install.sh <br>
 source venv/bin/activate <br>
 ./setup.sh <br>